iburzynski/jambhala/README.md

   * You'll need a fully-synced Cardano Node and the `cardano-cli` binary in order to submit example transactions to the blockchain.

 1. **Install Nix package manager**
-  * If you're setting up Nix on your system for the first time, try [Zero-to-Nix] in lieu of the official installer, as it provides an easier tool for [installing](https://zero-to-nix.com/start/install) and [uninstalling](https://zero-to-nix.com/start/uninstall) Nix.
+  * If you're setting up Nix on your system for the first time, try Determinate Systems' [Zero-to-Nix](https://zero-to-nix.com) in lieu of the official installer, as it provides an easier tool for [installing](https://zero-to-nix.com/start/install) and [uninstalling](https://zero-to-nix.com/start/uninstall) Nix.
   * Alternatively, you may follow the instructions for **multi-user installation** for your OS at [nixos.org](https://nixos.org/download.html).
 This approach will require some additional configuration and it will be harder to uninstall Nix if you need to.
 It is only recommended if you've previously installed Nix on your system, as it will detect and repair a previous installation as needed.
   * When you are finished installing Nix, close the terminal session and open a fresh one.

 2. **Configure nix.conf:**
   * Edit `/etc/nix/nix.conf`: this requires root access to edit.
 Use a terminal-based editor like `nano` (i.e.):

-      ```bash
+      ```sh
       $ sudo nano /etc/nix/nix.conf
       ```